 - Add the edamame to the skillet with the shiitakes and cook until softened, about 1 minute.
-Stir in the rice and spread it into an even layer.
-Cook undisturbed to lightly crisp up on the bottom, about 1 minute.
+Stir in the rice and spread the mixture into an even layer.
+Cook undisturbed to lightly crisp up the bottom, about 1 minute.
 Then add the ginger and garlic, stir the rice, and cook for 1 to 2 minutes more.

-- Push all the contents of the skillet to one side and pour the soy sauce-egg mixture on the empty side of the skillet.
+- Push all the contents of the skillet to one side and pour the egg-soy sauce mixture on the empty side of the skillet.
 Cook the egg while continually stirring it with a spatula until small curdles form, about 15 seconds.
 Then combine the rice with the egg and add the fish sauce, sesame oil, and the remaining tablespoon of soy sauce.
-Stir to combine, turn the heat off, taste, and adjust seasonings, if needed.
+Stir to combine, turn the heat off, taste, and adjust the seasonings, if needed.

 - Divide the rice among bowls and top with the cucumbers, kimchi, cilantro, sesame seeds, and nori.
 Serve immediately.